Achievable logoAchievable logo

 • NREM sleep: Divided into three stages:

-• Stage 1: A transitional phase with slowing brain waves (alpha waves transitioning to theta waves), reduced heart rate, respiration, muscle tension, and body temperature.
-Easily disrupted.
+• Stage 1: A brief transition into sleep.
+Brain activity slows (alpha waves transitioning to theta waves), and heart rate, respiration, muscle tension, and body temperature decrease.
+This stage is easily disrupted.

 Brainwave activity